ibm-cloud-docs/containers/cs_ingress.md

 1. Create a custom domain.
 To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.Bluemix_notm}} DNS](/docs/infrastructure/dns/getting-started.html#getting-started-with-dns).
       * If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.

 2. Map your custom domain to the portable private IP address of the IBM-provided private ALB by adding the IP address as a record.
-To find the portable private IP address of the private ALB, run `ibmcloud albs --cluster <cluster_name>`.
+To find the portable private IP address of the private ALB, run `ibmcloud cs albs --cluster <cluster_name>`.
 3. Either import or create a TLS certificate and key secret.
 If you are using a wildcard domain, ensure that you import or create a wildcard certificate.
-    * If a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running `ibmcloud alb-cert-deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>`.
+    * If a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running `ibmcloud cs alb-cert-deploy --secret-name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn>`.
     * If you do not have a TLS certificate ready, follow these steps:
         1. Create a TLS certificate and key for your domain that is encoded in PEM format.
         2. Create a secret that uses your TLS certificate and key.
 Replace <em>&lt;tls_secret_name&gt;</em> with a name for your Kubernetes secret, <em>&lt;tls_key_filepath&gt;</em> with the path to your custom TLS key file, and <em>&lt;tls_cert_filepath&gt;</em> with the path to your custom TLS certificate file.